qstaudinger/STGNN-Price-Forecast/README.md

 All models are implemented in Python 3.10 and trained on a compute cluster.

 The STGNN model is implemented in PyTorch 2.5.1 and trained on a single NVIDIA GeForce GTX 1080 Ti (11 GB VRAM) using 4 CPU cores per run.
 Baseline models are trained on CPU only using their respective libraries.
+Specific configurations can be found in the shell files.

 ### OSRM Server Setup (Routing)